WebizenAI/devdocs/SocialFactors/WebScience/TheValuesProject.md

 1. The way in which the ‘[[SemWebOntologies]]’ are handled generally.
 	a. [[UnderstandingOntologies]] provides general 'non-technical' information.

-2. Ideally, the moral owners of the ‘[[Values Credentials]]’ would be stewards of those instruments, versions of them, etc.
+2. Ideally, the moral owners of the ‘[[ValuesCredentials]]’ would be stewards of those instruments, versions of them, etc.

 3. Presently HTTP Uris are used for ontologies - DLT/DHT ontologies are useful; as such, the objective is to implement [[PermissiveCommons]].
 SeeAlso; [[PermissiveCommonsTech]]